-Fake candidates and jailed opposition: Russia’s parliament elections stack the cards for Putin
+Fake candidates and jailed opposition: Russia’s parliamentary elections stack the deck for Putin

 The real Boris Vishnevsky believes the shadowy fakes will cost him votes.
 He got into politics in the late Soviet years under Mikhail Gorbachev, a time of blossoming hope.

-Spoiler candidates who have similar names to a rival are not uncommon in Russia, where names are often similar.
-But the fake Vishnevskys are unique because they changed their names legally and issued photographs almost identical to the real Vishnevsky.
+Spoiler candidates whose names are similar to a rival are not uncommon in Russia, where names are often similar.
+But the fake Vishnevskys are unique because they changed their names legally and issued photographs almost identical to the image of the real Vishnevsky.

-The aim is to confuse his supporters into voting for the wrong Vishnevsky, making it harder for him to beat a candidate from Putin’s United Russia.
+The aim is to confuse his supporters into voting for the wrong Vishnevsky, making it harder for the real Vishnevsky to beat a candidate from Putin’s United Russia.

 In Russia, small decoy parties play a similar role, siphoning off votes to factions that pose no threat to United Russia.

-Denis Korotkov, a former policeman and investigative journalist of Novaya Gazeta, identified the fake Vishnevkys using birth dates, addresses and patronymic names (derived from the father’s name,) information later confirmed on official election posters to be displayed at voting stations.
+Denis Korotkov, a former policeman and investigative journalist of Novaya Gazeta, identified the fake Vishnevkys using birth dates, addresses and patronymic names (derived from the father’s name), information later confirmed on official election posters to be displayed at voting stations.

 One is Viktor Bykov, an aide to the pro-Putin candidate running against the real Vishnevky.

 When Korotkov called him, he hung up without comment and did not respond to messages.
-Little is known about the second fake, Alexei Shmelyov, head of sales at a St Petersburg company and a former security guard.
+Little is known about the second fake, Alexei Shmelyov, except that he is the head of sales at a St. Petersburg company and is a former security guard.

 Korotkov called the fakes “symbols of this election.
 Now the whole of Russia is mocking the number of Boris Vishnevskys.”

-The head of the Central Electoral Commission, Ella Pamfilova, said the fake Vishnevskys were “shameful” and “a mockery of voters” but that there were no laws against this.
+The head of the Central Electoral Commission, Ella Pamfilova, said the presence of the fake Vishnevskys on the ballot was “shameful” and “a mockery of voters” but that no laws prohibited it.

 Even in jail, Navalny has unsettled the Kremlin with his “Smart Voting” website and related app, which directs voters to candidates most likely to beat United Russia.

-The app and website are banned and Russian authorities demanded Google and Apple remove the app from their online stores, but they refused.
+The app and website have been banned, and Russian authorities demanded that Google and Apple remove the app from their online stores, but they refused.
 Russia protested to the U.S. ambassador, John Sullivan, that this amounted to “foreign interference” in the election.
 But Smart Voting endorsements were successfully published Wednesday.

-A 25-year-old computer specialist named Andrei, standing in a doorway in a wind-blasted day near the Neva River embankment in St. Petersburg, shrugged about the elections, saying they would bring no reforms.
+A 25-year-old computer specialist named Andrei, standing in a doorway on a wind-blasted day near the Neva River embankment in St. Petersburg, shrugged about the elections, saying they would bring no reforms.

 “I think everyone understands why we need change,” he said, declining to give his full name because of fear of retaliation from authorities.